JonnyBanana/MAC_Donalds/README.md

 To change the mac the program requires administrative permissions, but for high functions a normal cmd is enough.
 I entered thousands of fake MAC adresses and a list with hundreds of vendors to create your own fake MAC.

+I only used vendors that start with 02 for maximum compatibility, as you can read in the article below on stackoverflow

 These articles helped me to create this simple algorithm:

 https://stackoverflow.com/questions/8753043/how-to-change-mac-address-with-batch-file-on-windows-7